Electroless nickel-phosphorus plating: Surface activation

 For metals that are less electropositive than nickel, such as copper, the initial nickel layer can be created by immersing a piece of a more electropositive metal, such as zinc, electrically connected to the substrate, thus creating a shorted Galvanic cell.

-On substrates that are not metallic but are electrically conductive, such as graphite, the initial layer can be created by briefly running an electrical current through it and the bath, as in electroplating.
+On substrates that are not metallic but are electrically conductive, such as graphite, the initial layer can be created by briefly running an electric current through it and the bath, as in electroplating.
 If the substrate is not conductive, such as ABS and other plastics, one can use an activating bath containing a noble metal salt, like palladium chloride or silver nitrate, and a suitable reducing agent.

 Activation is done with a weak acid etch, nickel strike, or a proprietary solution, if the substrate is non-metallic.